nkpart/Sage/README.md

           def * =  "type".typedProp(Name) :: "price".prop[JLong]  >< (Hat <-> Hat.unapply _)
         }

 Let's go through that.
-We define our data type, adding a NewType for Name.
+We define our data type, Hat, using a NewType for the name property (types ftw).

-We define a subclass of Base, declaring the datastore *kind* of the object.
+To use that as an entity in the datastore, we need a subclass of `Base`, declaring the datastore *kind* of the object.

 The method `*` declares how the case class is read and stored within an entity.
 The order of the properties must match the order of the arguments to the constructor - an incorrect order will lead to a failure at compile time.
 You build a heterogenous list of properties, then use >< to pass in a function from that list of properties to your case class, and the reverse.
 "Hat <-> Hat.unapply _" is the most convenient way of declaring this pair of functions.